Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    mc_server_destroy(g_server_h);
    ```

-To retrieve the metadata and playback information on the client side:
+To retrieve the playback information on the client side:

 1. Create the media controller client handle using the `mc_client_create()`: